the-creators-galaxy/creators-galaxy-improvement-proposals/CGIP/cgip-1.md

 4. Rationale -- The rationale fleshes out the specification by describing why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.

-5. User stories -- Provide a list of "user stories" to express how this feature, functionality, improvement, or tool will be used by the end user - whether that be fans or Creators within the ecosystem.
+5. User stories -- Provide a list of "user stories" to express how this feature, functionality, improvement, or tool will be used by the end user - whether that be fans or creators within the ecosystem.
 This field is optional, depending on the type of proposal.

 6. Specification -- The technical specification should describe the syntax and semantics of any new features.
 The specification should be detailed enough to allow competing, interoperable implementations (for at least the current Hedera ecosystem, but ideally, all web3 ecosystems).